How to Become a Desktop Support Engineer

 What is Desktop Support Engineer?

 A Desktop Support Engineer is a person who is responsible for solving the technical problems faced by a computer user.
 This could involve installing an operating system, to making a computer perform faster, to even assembling or disassembling the computer.
 In addition, they are also expected to keep the systems updated with software updates and patches.

 Many companies usually outsource this to independent contractors to support its computer network infrastructure.
 A desktop support engineer usually works in a group.
 This group of engineers will have to help the user in tackling their day-to-day computer problems.
 With technical expertise, they are also required to have good listening and communication skills.

 An ideal candidate will have a degree in Computer Science or Information Technology.
 These days it is not compulsory, but a graduation in any stream is necessary to join and prosper in the industry.

 The stream of your graduation will have minimum effect on your job.
-Students from different streams other than computers have performed equally well on par with students which have science background.
-The only thing that will land you in better job is the kind of training you get and the knowledge acquired.
+Students from different streams other than computers have performed equally well on par with students which have a science/computers background.
+The only thing that will land you in a better job is the kind of training you get and the knowledge acquired.

-With the right technical certification and most crucially, sound know-how of the job will serve you better in the long run.
+With the right technical certification and most crucially sound knowledge of different technical aspects will go in a long way for your career.